LouieEj/Everythingathon-Twitch/README.md

   - If, for whatever reason, you cannot name the file this, call it something else and then update the constant `followersIDCSV` in `index.js` accordingly.

 ## RUNNING THE TIMER

 - When running the bot for an actual Everythingathon, and not for testing, you should set the value for `DEBUG_MODE` near the top of `index.js` to false.
 - Go to the directory of the timer and open a command prompt/terminal window.
 - Type `node index.js` and the timer should start running.
 - If you ever need to stop the timer, you can press Control + C in the terminal window.

 ### ALL COMMANDS CAN BE FOUND IN BotCommands.txt

+### This project was developed for Twitch user [Fulham](https://www.twitch.tv/fulham), for an "Everythingathon" event.
+A clip showcasing the timer's functionality can be found [here](https://www.twitch.tv/fulham/clip/FurryMoistCasetteKappaPride-o7I2TpM2RI02T0WR).